fmassonn/teaching/LPHYS2268/handsOn/README.md

 $$A = (a \  \cos\phi \  d\lambda) (a \  d\phi)$$
 with $a$ the Earth radius, $\phi$ the latitude (in radians) and $d\lambda$ and $d\phi$ the grid resolution in radians.

+### Week 3: Predictability

+For this second week, you are going to estimate the initial-value predictability (or predictability of the first kind) of the PLASIM model.

+As we have seen in the lecture, predictability can be defined as the extent by which two probability density functions differ from one another: the forecast PDF conditioned on observations available at initial time, and the unconditional forecast PDF equivalent to the climatological PDF.
+Thus, we need to datasets to estimate the PDFs from.

+#### 1. The climatological pdf

+The work of Week 1 has not really allowed to produce long enough integrations of the PLASIM model.
+Fortunately, a long control simulation has been conducted for you.
+You can find it at:

+`/cofast/fmasson/LPHYS2268/Week2/`

+under the files `CTRL.???.nc` where ??? refer to the year of the run.

+Plot the time series of the global mean annual mean 2m air temperature for each year of the simulation.

+Also, plot the histogram of the temperature.

+#### 2. The forecast PDF